elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

 Another similar tool to SparleShare is DVCS-Autosync.
 From <a href="http://www.mayrhofer.eu.org/dvcs-autosync" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.mayrhofer.eu.org/dvcs-autosync']);">their</a> site:

 > dvcs-autosync is a project to create an open source replacement for Dropbox/Wuala/Box.net/etc. based on distributed version control systems (DVCS).
-It offers nearly instantaneous mutual updates when a file is added or changed on one side but with the added benefit of (local, distributed) versioning and that it does not rely on a centralized service provider, but can be used with any DVCS hosting option including a completely separate server &#8211; your data remains your own.
+It offers nearly instantaneous mutual updates when a file is added or changed on one side but with the added benefit of (local, distributed) versioning and that it does not rely on a centralized service provider, but can be used with any DVCS hosting option including a completely separate server - your data remains your own.

-It actually used XMMP for it&#8217;s communication and it could use other tools than git, more from their site:
+It actually used XMMP for it's communication and it could use other tools than git, more from their site:

 > Synchronization of directories is based on DVCS repositories.
 Git is used for main development and is being tested most thoroughly as the backend storage, but other DVCS such as Mercurial are also supported. dvcs-autosync is comparable to SparkleShare in terms of overall aim, but takes a more minimalistic approach.
 A single Python script monitors the configured directory for live changes, commits these changes to the DVCS (such as git) and synchronizes with other instances using XMPP messages.

 So you would actually need an XMPP server to make it work (or use gtalk).
-The idea seems really cool as well but I wasn&#8217;t really looking for hosting my own private storage cloud solution
+The idea seems really cool as well but I wasn't really looking for hosting my own private storage cloud solution

 #### OwnCloud

 This application could almost do anything.
 It runs on PHP and allows you to upload files to it and also connect to other storage cloud providers (like SME) and supports WebDAV.
-It&#8217;s basically your own private Box.net and then some.
+It's basically your own private Box.net and then some.
 From <a href="http://owncloud.org/about/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://owncloud.org/about/']);">their</a> site:

 > ownCloud gives you universal access to your files through a web interface or WebDAV.
 It also provides a platform to easily view & sync your contacts, calendars and bookmarks across all your devices and enables basic editing right on the web.
 Installation has minimal server requirements, doesn’t need special permissions and is quick. ownCloud is extendable via a simple but powerful API for applications and plugins.

 There are also client available for all the platforms and you can compile your own if you wanted to.
-If I really wanted to host my own dropbox-like service, I would definitely give this a try&#8230; maybe for another day.
+If I really wanted to host my own dropbox-like service, I would definitely give this a try... maybe for another day.

 #### SeaFile